wp-plugins/formilla-live-chat/readme.txt

-= Can I specify my hours of operation or simply that I am unavailable to chat? = Simply access your wordpress admin panel and select the **Formilla Chat** link to access your Formilla.com Live Chat account.
+= Can I specify my hours of operation or simply that I am unavailable to chat? = Access your wordpress admin panel and select the **Formilla Chat** link to access your Formilla.com Live Chat account.
 Upon logging in, navigate to your live chat widget's Advanced Options by selecting from the menu as follows: **Live Chat** **-->** **View Widgets** then select the edit icon of your widget and modify the hours of operation from the **Advanced Options** tab.

 = Can I receive an email notification when my customers use the 'Email us' button while I'm offline from chat? =